MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -MaxRecipientEnvelopeLimit
-!!!
-Exchange Server 2010

-The MaxRecipientEnvelopeLimit parameter specifies the maximum number of recipients in a message.
-The default value is 5000.
-The valid input range for this parameter is from 0 through 2147483647.
-If you enter a value of Unlimited, no limit is imposed on the number of recipients in a message.
-Exchange 2010 treats an unexpanded distribution group as one recipient.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The MaxRecipientEnvelopeLimit parameter specifies the maximum number of recipients in a message.
 The default value is 5000.
 The valid input range for this parameter is from 0 through 2147483647.
 If you enter a value of Unlimited, no limit is imposed on the number of recipients in a message.
 Exchange treats an unexpanded distribution group as one recipient.

 ```yaml
 Type: Unlimited